docker/docs/docker-for-windows/index.md

     ```
     Notice that the hostname is assigned as the container ID (and is also used in the prompt).

-3. Exit the container with the `exit` command (which also stops the container):
+3. Exit the shell with the `exit` command (which also stops the container):

     ```shell
     root@8aea0acb7423:/# exit